 Clinical indicators of type 2 diabetes include:

 In many cases of Type 2 diabetes radical improvements can be seen with the right diet, improved body composition and exercise.
 There are other treatment strategies that Jodie often suggests to support endothelial health (the lining of blood vessels) even in well controlled cases.
 This is important as the endothelium is prone to inflammation (i.e. oxidative stress*) and looking after this delicate tissue can prevent complications of diabetes in the longer term.

 Diet, Exercise, Specific Nutrients and Herbal Medicine play an important role:

-- Diet: This is unique to the individual and includes: Ketogenic diet, Low-moderate carbohydrate diet and/or Anti-inflammatory diet.
+- Diet: This is unique to the individual and includes: Ketogenic or Low-moderate carbohydrate diets, fasting protocols and/or Anti-inflammatory diet.
 It is also important to any identify food intolerances and correct dysbiosis if present.

 - Nutrients: Zinc, CoQ10, Chromium, Activated B Vitamins, Vitamin D3, Vitamin C, Magnesium, and others